This Fact Sheet is not relevant in your jurisdiction

 Landlord reselling energy

 Your landlord may pay for the gas or electricity in your home, and resell the energy directly to you.
 Ofgem, the regulator for the energy sector, sets maximum charges your landlord can sell gas and electricity to you at.
-You can get advice from the energyadvice.scot about how much your landlord is allowed to charge you.
-Contact your local advice agency or the Citizens Advice consumer service if you think you may have been overcharged for energy.
+Contact Advice Direct Scotland's energy advice service if you think you may have been overcharged for energy or if you need advice about how much your landlord is allowed to charge you.
 See the Useful contacts section at the end of this fact sheet for details.

 If you are responsible for paying your supplier’s bill rather than your landlord, you have rights to choose your supplier and what method you use to pay your bill.
 See Ofgem's website page Tenants' energy rights explained for more details.